PatrykLes/component-importer/docs/re-importing.md

 Re-importing is a problem that can be divided into 3 sub-problems:

 1. How to make sure new components are added?
-1. How to prevent removed components from being re-importer?
+1. How to prevent removed components from being re-imported?
 1. How to ensure my changes are preserved after re-importing?

 Let's look at each one individually: